COVID-19 – what we’re doing

 - There are consultants with expertise in adaptive planning to help us.

 - We’ve drafted the project plan and timeline.

 - We’ve updated work on hazards for the area.

 - The Joint Working Party meets on 20 May, 19 August and 17 November.

 - The community shares its views too.
-The first catch up is planned for May.
+The next catch up is planned for August 2020.